 Conclusive evidence of data fabrication is finally produced

 In 2012, John Carlisle published a statistical analysis of data in 168 controlled trials published by Fujii et al to test data integrity.
 Carlisle showed that the distribution of general background data about the subjects in these papers could not have been generated by random allocation of subjects to groups as was claimed and this is a prerequisite of a RCT.
 For example, the chances of the patient weight distributions being generated by random allocation was 1 in 1033 (i.e. 1 in 10 with 33 extra zeros after it); similar astronomically high values were found for several other background characteristics like patient height, age, operation duration, anaesthetic time etc. This analysis was so convincing that it was almost immediately accepted as proof of data fabrication although Carlisle does not make a direct accusation of data fabrication.
-In a follow-up paper, Carlisle (2012a) reports another meta-analysis whose title makes it clear that the aim is to how the results for the prevention of PONV of Fujii et al differ from those of other authors.
+In a follow-up paper, Carlisle (2012a) reports another meta-analysis whose title makes it clear that the aim is to show how the results for the prevention of PONV of Fujii et al differ from those of other authors.
 The drugs granisetron and ramosetron appear to be much more effective when used by Fujii et al than when used by other anaesthetists.
 Fujii’s data also indicated synergism when different types of anti-emetics were used together but there was no hint of this synergism and maybe a suggestion of antagonism from other authors.

 Armed with Carlisle’s evidence, the editors of 23 journals from around the world where Fujii had published his fraudulent data sent a formal, signed request (April 6th 2012) to 11 senior Japanese professors at the institutions listed on Fujii’s papers asking them to investigate the authenticity of his work.
 This letter cites the analysis by Carlisle and also notes that 8 of his papers had already been retracted by Toho University because of lack of ethical approval.
 This letter prompted an investigation and report by the Japanese Society of Anesthetists (JSA).